-Essentially, applicants for marketing authorisations must prove the safety and efficacy of their products through standard clinical trials, according to the rules set out by the General Health Law, its regulations and NOMs of good manufacturing of medicines and active ingredients.
-Concurrently, they also have to request approval of their products as new molecules from the New Molecules Committee of COFEPRIS.
+Essentially, applicants for marketing authorisations must prove the safety and efficacy of their products through standard clinical trials, according to the rules set out by the General Health Law, its regulations and the Official Mexican Standards (NOMs) of good manufacturing of medicines and active ingredients.
+Concurrently, they also have to request approval of their products as new molecules from the New Molecules Committee of the Federal Commission for Protection against Sanitary Risks (COFEPRIS).
 According to the Health Law Regulations article 2 section XV, a new molecule is:

-- an active ingredient or drug not approved worldwide (a new molecular entity); - an active ingredient or drug already available in other countries but with limited clinical experience or disputed information, that has not be approved in Mexico; - a drug which is a non-marketed combination of two or more active ingredients; or - an active ingredient or drug already available on the market, but to be marketed for a new therapeutic indication.
+- an active ingredient or drug not approved worldwide (a new molecular entity); - an active ingredient or drug already available in other countries but with limited clinical experience or disputed information, that has not been approved in Mexico; - a drug that is a non-marketed combination of two or more active ingredients; or - an active ingredient or drug already available on the market, but to be marketed for a new therapeutic indication.

-R&D companies benefit from a special procedure for drugs that have been previously approved by a regulatory authority abroad to be approved for the first time in Mexico.
+Research and development companies benefit from a special procedure for drugs that have been previously approved by a regulatory authority abroad to be approved for the first time in Mexico.